giovannicarlino04/SereniTune/README.md

 *Your Journey to Inner Peace*

-SereniTune is an Android application designed to guide you on your mindfulness journey, offering a comprehensive suite of meditation, breathing exercises, and mindfulness practices to help you find balance and tranquility in your daily life.
+SereniTune is an Android application designed to guide you on your mindfulness journey, offering a clean and intuitive interface for meditation and breathing exercises.

+## Project Status

+🚧 Under Development

+This project is currently in its early stages.
+Features and functionality will be added as development progresses.

 ## Features

-- Guided meditation sessions for all experience levels
+- Meditation timer with customizable duration
-- Breathing exercises with visual and audio guidance
+- Breathing exercises with visual guidance
-- Daily mindfulness reminders and notifications
-- Progress tracking and statistics
-- Customizable meditation timers
-- Ambient sound library for focus and relaxation
+- Ambient sound library for focus
-- Offline access to core features
+- Meditation statistics tracking
-- Cloud sync for your meditation history
+- Customizable settings for your practice
+- Haptic feedback for better immersion
+- Material Design 3 UI

 ## System Requirements